RISE-UNIBAS/generic_llm_api_client/README.md

 **Perfect for**: Research workflows, benchmarking studies, automated testing, and applications that need to work with multiple LLM providers without dealing with their individual APIs.

+## Important Note

+This package is a **convenience wrapper** for working with multiple LLM providers through a unified interface.
+It is **not intended as a replacement** for the official provider libraries (openai, anthropic, google-genai, etc.).

+### Use this package when:
+- You need to query multiple LLM providers in the same project
+- You're building benchmarking or comparison tools
+- You want a consistent interface across providers
+- You need provider-agnostic code for research workflows

+### Use the official libraries when:
+- You need cutting-edge features on day one of release
+- You require provider-specific advanced features
+- You only work with a single provider

+**Update pace:** This package is maintained by a small team and may not immediately support every new feature from upstream providers.
+We prioritize stability and cross-provider compatibility over bleeding-edge feature coverage.

 ## Features

 - **Provider-Agnostic**: Single interface for OpenAI, Anthropic, Google, Mistral, DeepSeek, Qwen, and OpenRouter